Helperbird/website/src/pages/features/cursor-control.md

 url: features/cursor-control/
 ---

-## Tell Me About This feature
+## About This Feature

-Easily adjust your cursor size with Helperbird's cursor size feature, perfect for those with visual or dexterity difficulties, or simply for personal preference.
-Browse comfortably with a cursor tailored to your needs.
+Helperbird's Cursor Size feature lets you easily change the size of your cursor.
+It's perfect for people with visual or dexterity challenges, or for anyone who wants a more personalized browsing experience.

 ## Benefits

-###  Improve visibility and legibility
+### Better Visibility
-It can improve visibility and legibility of the cursor, making it easier to locate on the screen, especially for users with visual difficulties.
+A larger cursor is easier to see, making it perfect for users with visual difficulties.

-### Easier to select and click on small or hard-to-reach items
+### Easier Clicking
-It can make it easier to select and click on small or hard-to-reach items on the screen, particularly for users with dexterity difficulties.
+A larger cursor makes it easier to select and click on small or hard-to-reach items, especially for users with dexterity issues.

-### Reduce eye strain and fatigue
+### Reduce Eye Strain
-It can help to reduce eye strain and fatigue, as the larger cursor can make it easier to locate and use the cursor.
+A larger cursor can help reduce eye strain and fatigue by making it easier to locate and use.

-### Improve accuracy of cursor movement
+### Improve Accuracy
-It can improve the accuracy of cursor movement, as a larger cursor is easier to control and less likely to slip off of the intended target.
+A larger cursor is easier to control, helping to improve the accuracy of cursor movement.

-### Personalize browsing experience
+### Personalized Browsing
-It can also provide a more personalized browsing experience, as users can adjust the cursor size to their preference.
+Customize your browsing experience by choosing the cursor size that suits you best.

 ## Features

 - Change the size of the cursor pointer.
-- Pick between three sizes: small, medium, and large.
+- Choose between three sizes: small, medium, and large.

-## Is this a Free Helperbird feature?
+## Is This a Free Helperbird Feature?

-It is a paid feature.
-You can get it for free by upgrading to the Helperbird Pro plan.
+No, this is a paid feature.
+You can get it by upgrading to the Helperbird Pro plan.